 Inter RAT measurements in NR for this use case are limited to E-UTRA.

+Whether a measurement is non-gap-assisted or gap-assisted depends on the capability of the UE and the current operating frequency:

-For a UE configured with E-UTRA Inter RAT measurements, a measurement gap configuration is always provided when:
+For E-UTRA Inter RAT measurement, if the measurement gap requirement information is reported by the UE, a measurement gap configuration may be provided according to the information.
+Otherwise, a measurement gap configuration is always provided when:

 - The UE only supports per-UE measurement gaps; or